 It is the partnership of these two data types that enables GIS to be such an effective problem solving tool through spatial analysis.

 GIS is more than just software.
-People and methods are combined with geospatial software and tools, to enable spatial analysis, management large datasets, and the display of information in a map/graphical form.
+People and methods are combined with geospatial software and tools, to enable spatial analysis, manage large datasets, and display information in a map/graphical form.

 What can we do with GIS?